ismailSoylu/BlueAir/README.md

    OPEN_WEATHER_API_KEY=your_openweathermap_api_key_here

 ⚠️ Important: Do NOT commit the .env file to your repository, as it contains sensitive information.

+## 🎮 Umbrella Rain Catcher Game

+**Interactive Rain Protection Game** - A unique mini-game that complements the weather theme perfectly!
+Protect your character from falling raindrops using an umbrella.

+### Game Features:
+- ☂️ **Tap-to-open umbrella mechanism** - Timing is everything!
+- 💧 **Three types of raindrops:**
+  - 💧 Normal drops (+1 point)
+  - ⭐ Bonus drops (+3 points)
+  - ⚡ Danger drops (+5 points but risk game over)
+- 🛒 **In-game shop system** with coins earned from gameplay
+- 👤 **Multiple characters to unlock** (Default, Business, Student, Astronaut, etc.)
+- ☂️ **Various umbrella designs** (Classic, Purple, Beach, Sun umbrellas)
+- 🏆 **High score tracking** with persistent storage
+- 🌟 **Progressive difficulty** - Game gets faster as you score higher
+- 🎯 **Risk vs Reward** - Danger drops can break through umbrellas but give more points
+- 📱 **Haptic feedback** for enhanced mobile experience
+- 🌍 **Multi-language support** matching the main app

+### How to Play:
+1. Tap to open your umbrella when raindrops fall
+2. Catch drops to earn points and coins
+3. Avoid danger drops or catch them for high risk/reward
+4. Use coins to buy new characters and umbrellas
+5. Challenge your high score!

+## 📱 Permissions

+The app requires the following permissions:

+**iOS:**
+- Location access (when in use and background) for weather updates
+- Background app refresh for notifications

+**Android:**
+- Wake lock permission for background services
+- Foreground service permission for weather updates
+- Battery optimization exemption for reliable notifications
+- Location access for GPS-based weather data

 ## ⚙️ Installation